DrPaulBrewer/webdismay/README.md

 ##Access Control

-The only access controls are those provided by [webdis ACL](https://github.com/nicolasff/webdis#acl) and [redis security](http://redis.io/topics/security), which may require additional work to set up or simply be insufficient for some applications (e.g. public facing sites, money and e-commerce, pacemakers, nuclear weapons).
+The only access controls are those provided by [webdis ACL](https://github.com/nicolasff/webdis#acl) and [redis security](http://redis.io/topics/security), which may require additional work to set up or simply be insufficient for some applications (e.g. some kinds of public facing sites, money and e-commerce, pacemakers, nuclear weapons).
 When run completely open, anyone can delete the entire database, read any data, or write or alter  any data.
 You must accept all responsibility and consequences for using this software or including it in your work on other systems.